 - 5. RISK AND DIVERSIFICATION.
 Investments shall be diversified to the extent practicable to control the risk of loss resulting from over concentration of assets in a specific maturity, issuer, instrument, dealer or bank through which financial instruments are bought and sold. - 6.
 PERFORMANCE MEASUREMENT AND REPORTING.
-The Financial Advisor Executive Director of the Authority shall review the monthly statements of the funds, investments and securities of the Authority to determine the performance and status of said funds, investments and securities, and notify the Authority of any transfer of funds among its investment accounts.
-The Financial Advisor Executive Director shall make periodic reports on the amount and value of said funds, investments and securities and the amount of earned income thereon, together with the compliance thereof with the applicable provisions of this Policy.
-This report shall be subr nitted by the Financial Adv isor Executive Director to the Authority at least quarterly annually o r more often as the Authori y or Financial Advisor deer ns advisable.
+The Executive Director of the Authority shall review the monthly statements of the funds, investments and securities of the Authority to determine the performance and status of said funds, investments and securities, and notify the Authority of any transfer of funds among its investment accounts.
+The Executive Director shall make periodic reports on the amount and value of said funds, investments and securities and the amount of earned income thereon, together with the compliance thereof with the applicable provisions of this Policy.
+This report shall be submitted by the Executive Director to the Authority at least annually or more often as the Authority or Financial Advisor deems advisable. - 7.
+WAIVERS.

-7. WAIVERS.
 The Authority by action specifically taken with a quorum, present and voting at a meeting thereof may waive provisions of the Policy to the extent authorized by law.